 Issue 122 also celebrates the 40thAnniversary of the Roots miniseries with materials touching on the global influence—from Egypt to Canada to Australia—of Alex Haley’s family saga, guest edited by Erica L. Ball and Kellie Carter Jackson.

 A publication of Harvard University’s Hutchins Center for African and African American Research, Transition has, since its founding in 1961, always taken a lead in facing political questions.
 It was the major platform for African writers in the ’60s and ’70s, and continues to be a go-to space for African-African American consultation.
-Tope Folarin’s 2013 Caine Prizewinning “Miracle” was published in the
+Tope Folarin’s 2013 Caine Prizewinning “Miracle” was published in the magazine.

 Post image from Harvard’s Website.